ThomasFromont/lebontest/README.md

 - ~1h to create the second VM + VC with the image header
 - ~2h display the details on the classified ad details with Tests
 - ~1h to handle navigation bar transition when scrolling on classified ad details
+- ~1/2h to handle loading state on classified ads